Spermidine

 DESpermidin

-Spermidine is a naturally occurring polyamine found in wheat germ, aged cheese, soy, and mushrooms, though content varies widely by source and processing.
-It induces autophagy, the cellular recycling process implicated in aging, and extends lifespan in yeast, worms, flies, and mice.
-In humans, dietary intake correlates with lower mortality in observational data; limited preliminary trials have explored possible cognitive signals, but results are not definitive.
-Causal effects on human longevity are not yet established.
+Spermidine is a naturally occurring polyamine, found in wheat germ, aged cheese, soy, and mushrooms, so you already eat some.
+The content varies a lot by source and processing.
+It induces autophagy, the cellular recycling process tied to aging.
+And it extends lifespan in yeast, worms, flies, and mice.
+In humans, dietary intake correlates with lower death in observational data.
+A few small early trials have explored possible cognitive signals, but the results are not definitive.
+So a causal effect on human longevity is not yet established.

 Sources